Joeyonng/joeyonng-notebook/Probability and Statistics/11_Expectation_Maximization.md

 \hat{\Psi} = \arg\max_{\Psi} Q_{\hat{\Psi}} (\Psi)
 $$

-Repeat procedure 1 and 2 until convergence.
+Repeat the E-step and M-step until convergence.

 ## Derivation of EM

-The log-likelihood of the incomplete data can be decomposed into 2 components
+The derivation of the EM algorithm mostly comes from the following observation: the log-likelihood of the incomplete data can be decomposed into 2 components

 $$
 \log \mathbb{P}_{\mathbf{X}} (\mathcal{X}; \Psi) = G (\Psi, q) +  D (\Psi, q)